LibrariesHacked/librarieshacked.github.io/_posts/2023-07-13-missing-libraries.md

 >
 > **House of Commons library**.
 [City & Town Classification of Constituencies & Local Authorities](https://commonslibrary.parliament.uk/research-briefings/cbp-8322/)

 It would be possible, for example, to have library service standards that specified that small towns (and above) should have a library.
-But leave villages and small communities down to the discretion of the local authority.
 That would create clear policy on what we expect from library services.

 In practice, what would this mean?
+Not too large a change.
 There are currently **75** built-up areas with a population of over 7,500 that currently do not have a statutory library.
 It would not be a huge undertaking to meet that level of service.

 ## Areas in need of a library